DSRA BT Header

 FAQ#09: I am divorced from a Delphi retiree and as part of the divorce decree I am receiving a portion of their PBGC pension.
 Do I qualify for the HCTC?

-ANSWER: Yes you qualify for the HCTC.
+ANSWER: Yes, if you meet the eligibility requirements of the HCTC program; being between the ages of 55-64, drawing a pension check from the PBGC and enrolled in a qualified insurance plan, you qualify for the HCTC.
 You are considered a PBGC pensioner, just like your ex-spouse, so long as the HCTC is in effect, you can take advantage of this benefit.
 The qualified family member limitations do not apply any longer.
-Just remember, you must purchase a qualified medical insurance plan and be age 55-64.
-PBGC uploads eligibility records monthly, but depending on when you are identified as a pensioner, your Social Security Number (SSN) may come up as ineligible.
-To help avoid any issues, we strongly encourage attaching a letter of eligibility (from PBGC) or a 1099-R (showing pension distribution) so if your SSN does show up as ineligible, it can be overrode.
+The PBGC uploads eligibility records monthly but depending on when you are identified as a pensioner, your Social Security Number (SSN) may come up as ineligible.
+To help avoid any issues, we strongly encourage attaching a letter of eligibility (from PBGC) or a 1099-R (showing pension distribution) so if your SSN does show up as ineligible, it can be overridden.

 FAQ#10: Is COBRA coverage thru GM or Delphi eligible coverage for the HCTC subsidy?
 What about from other auto employers that purchased Delphi operations?